Where Can You See The Title Tag?

-Finally, you write for humans.
+Finally, remember that you write for humans.

 I can’t tell you how bad I messed this up when I first got into Search Engine Optimization.

-Come at it from an editorial perspective.
-Come at it from a content marketing perspective.
+Writing compelling titles is more important than trying to think what Google might prefer.
+Come at it from an editorial and content marketing perspective.
 Ask yourself what would compel a person to click on your title.